 Cenote Calavera is located along the main highway in the same direction as the Grand Cenote.
 A short 10-minute drive, 25-minute bike ride, or a 1-hour walk from the center of town, you’ll see a big white sign on the right-hand side of the road that reads CENOTE – you can’t miss it!

 The opening hours are 9:00 am to 5:00 pm, 7 days a week, and the entrance fee is 100 MXN.

 Featuring an almost perfectly round sinkhole filled with freshwater, a wooden ladder, cliff jumps, and a chair rope swing, these are just some of the things that make Cenote Calavera so epic and photogenic at the same time.

 Again, if you arrive early enough you will get to enjoy Cenote Calavera all to yourself.
 It’s a great spot for cliff jumping from the edges of the cenote or pin-dropping into the pool below through one of the cracks in the top.

 When I visited there were a few scuba divers gearing up to dive down into the cenote, so it must be quite deep.
 If this is something you’d be interested in, it’s best to inquire at one of the dive shops in the main town.
 I believe the cost of a Calavera Cenote dive is around 200 MXN.

-You could easily spend a couple of hours hanging out at Cenote Calavera as it’s one of the more adventurous things to do in Tulum!
+You could easily spend a couple of hours hanging out at Cenote Calavera as it’s one of the top attractions in the area.

 Epic scenes from inside Cenote Calavera